-Where Bn is the biomass estimate for stock s in year i calculated using the new parameters, and Bo is the corresponding estimate for stock s in year i calculated using the current parameter set.
-Given the limited time series available with temperature classifications using this study’s classification criteria, similar population estimation procedures were not conducted using thermal-regime model parameters.
-Concerns about confounding of effect between clutch-size, and shell condition in females, and the need for further research to separate these effects meant that population estimates were not attempted for females.
+where Bn is the biomass estimate for stock s in year i calculated using the new parameters, and Bo is the corresponding estimate for stock s in year i calculated using the current parameter set.
+We did not attempt population estimates using size-weight models incorporating temperature data, while difficulties experienced separating effects of clutch-size, and shell condition in females meant that population biomass estimates were not attempted for females.

 Results